dhrubojoutidas/git_workshop4_prac/README.md

-Absolutely Dhruv!
-Here's your full Git setup and workflow guide formatted as a colorful, icon-rich `README.md` file — perfect for GitHub.
-I’ve kept **all your original info**, added **medium-sized headers**, and used **emojis** and **clear formatting** to make it visually attractive and easy to follow.
+ to make it visually attractive and easy to follow.

 ---